hbeni/fgcom-mumble/README.md

 - **Coding Standards**: Strict architectural and design standards implementation
 - **Zero Tolerance Quality**: Comprehensive code inspection ensuring no race conditions, memory leaks, or security vulnerabilities
 - **Enhanced Documentation**: Updated and consolidated documentation structure
-- **Pattern Generation Fixed**: Antenna radiation pattern generation system now working correctly
 - **Multi-threaded Architecture**: 7 specialized background threads for optimal performance
 - **GPU Acceleration**: Configurable GPU acceleration for complex calculations (client/server/hybrid modes)

 **📖 Detailed Documentation**: See [Technical Documentation](docs/TECHNICAL_DOCUMENTATION.md) for comprehensive technical details.

-**PATTERN GENERATION FIXED**: The antenna radiation pattern generation system has been updated and is now working correctly.
-The scripts now use `.nec` files exclusively and include working aircraft patterns with proper altitude handling.

-**PRODUCTION READY**: The system has been thoroughly tested and is ready for production use with comprehensive quality assurance and zero tolerance for race conditions, memory leaks, or security vulnerabilities.

 Documentation
 =============